quicwg/ops-drafts/draft-ietf-quic-applicability.md

 provide flow control credit.
 Understanding what causes deadlocking might help implementations avoid deadlocks.

+Applications that use QUIC often have a data consumer that reads data from transport buffers.
+Timely updates of transport flow control credit can improve performance.
+A common flow control implementation technique is for a QUIC receiver to extend credit to the sender as the data consumer reads data.
+Some implementations might have independent transport-layer and application-layer receive buffers.
+Consuming data does not always imply it is immediately processed.
+However, when data is consumed,

-Large messages can produce deadlocking if the recipient does not process the message incrementally.
+Large application messages can produce deadlocking if the recipient does not read data from the transport incrementally.
 If the message is larger than the flow control credit available and the recipient does not release additional flow control credit until the entire message is received and delivered, a deadlock can occur.
 This is possible even where stream flow control limits are not reached because connection flow control limits can be consumed by other streams.

-A common flow control implementation technique is for a receiver to extend credit to the sender as a the data consumer reads data.
-In this setting, a length-prefixed message format makes it easier for the data consumer to leave data unread in the receiver's buffers and thereby withhold flow control credit.
+A length-prefixed message format makes it easier for a data consumer to leave data unread in the transport buffer and thereby withhold flow control credit.
 If flow control limits prevent the remainder of a message from being sent, a deadlock will result.
 A length prefix might also enable the detection of this sort of deadlock.
-Where protocols have messages that might be processed as a single unit, reserving flow control credit for the entire message atomically makes this style of deadlock less likely.
+Where application protocols have messages that might be processed as a single unit, reserving flow control credit for the entire message atomically makes this style of deadlock less likely.

-A data consumer can read all data as it becomes available to cause the receiver to extend flow control credit to the sender and reduce the chances of a deadlock.
-However, releasing flow control credit might mean that the data consumer might need other means for holding a peer accountable for the state it keeps for partially processed messages.
+A data consumer can eagerly read all data as it becomes available, in order to make the receiver extend flow control credit and reduce the chances of a deadlock.
+However, such a data consumer might need other means for holding a peer accountable for the additional state it keeps for partially processed messages.

 Deadlocking can also occur if data on different streams is interdependent.
 Suppose that data on one stream arrives before the data on a second stream on